MicroTCA

 MicroTCA (short for Micro Telecommunications Computing Architecture, also: μTCA) is a modular, open standard, created and maintained by the PCI Industrial Computer Manufacturers Group (PICMG).
 It provides the electrical, mechanical, thermal and management specifications to create a switched fabric computer system, using Advanced Mezzanine Cards (AMC), connected directly to a backplane.
 MicroTCA is a descendant of the AdvancedTCA standard.

 History

 The rapid expansion of mobile telecommunications and their associated services (such as text messages) at the beginning of the millennium increased the demand of processing power in telecommunication systems.
-The existing "carrier grade" (see RAS) computing architectures where not fit to house the high performance processors of the time.
+The existing "carrier grade" (see RAS) computing architectures were not fit to house the high performance processors of the time.
 In order to answer those demands, about 100 companies worked together in PICMG, resulting in the Advanced Telecommunications Architecture (AdvancedTCA, ATCA), published in 2002.

 After the introduction of AdvancedTCA, a standard was developed, to cater towards smaller telecommunications systems at the edge of the network.
 This standard was geared towards a more compact, less expensive systems, without cutting back on reliability or data throughput.
 This standard, called MicroTCA, was ratified 2006.

 MicroTCA systems migrated after its release into non-telecommunication sectors, like defence, avionics and science.
 This resulted in extensions to the base-standard, called modules.